 Class Size & Teaching Load

 Certain classes have a limit as to how many student can be placed in the class.
-The Course Offerings table lists concurrent enrollment classes that have enrollment caps.
-These caps generally exist because of the instructor workload associated with those classes.
-Exceeding those caps has the potential to compromise the rigor and integrity of the course because of the load it places on the instructor.
+The Course Offerings/Teacher Requirements table lists concurrent enrollment classes that have enrollment caps that have been established by the SLCC academic department.
 High schools who exceed these classes will be asked to drop students from the course.

-Mixed classes with both CE students and non-CE students is acceptable for certain career/technical courses (with a minimum of seven CE students per section) but are generally not allowed for general education or School of Business courses.
-The Course Offerings table lists which classes allow mixed CE and non-CE students.
+Mixed classes with both CE students and non-CE students is acceptable for certain career/technical courses but are generally not allowed for general education and some disciplines.
+The Course Offerings/Teacher Requirements table lists which classes allow mixed CE and non-CE students.

-Concurrent Enrollment Adjunct Teachers are not allowed to teach more than 2 unique courses per semester.
-Instructors may teach as many sections of those courses as the high school deems necessary, except in cases where it is noted otherwise on the Course Offerings table.
+Concurrent Enrollment Instructors are not allowed to teach more than 2 unique courses per semester.
+Instructors may teach as many sections of those courses as the high school deems necessary, except in cases where it is noted otherwise on the Course Offerings/Teacher Requirements table.
 Exceptions will be considered on a case by case basis through the Concurrent Enrollment Office.

 Unlike high schools, colleges adjust the amount of time a class meets each week based on the required contact hours (number of hours spent with an instructor) for a given class.
 While about 75% of SLCC classes have one contact hour per credit, the remainder have up to three contact hours per credit.
 This is particularly true in courses with embedded labs or other hands-on components.
 Over a college semester, a 3 contact hour course will meet three hours each week for 15 weeks plus one additional week set aside for final exams, a 4 contact hour course will meet four hours each week, a 5 contact hour course for five hours each week, and so forth.
 Since a contact hour is defined as 50 minutes with an instructor, this equates to 750 minutes with an instructor for each contact hour.